Muhammad Muhsin Ibrahim

 deserve some respect; both are humans, not demons; and neither performed to a T.

-A few days ago, a very good, elder
+A few days ago, a very good, elderly

 friend of mine awkwardly described my behaviour of what he calls ‘proving